 - Project expenses may not have been incurred prior to submitting the application.

 - A one-to-one match is required.
 Match may include in-kind support such as volunteer hours or donated materials.

-- Only one application will be accepted per organization per year.
+- Only one application will be accepted per organization per grant cycle.

 How to Apply:

 - Determine if your project addresses our grantmaking priorities and meets our eligibility requirements.

 - Complete the application (paper copies of applications are not accepted).